-The exception to this rule is that graduate students who have completed all degree requirements except their project or thesis and who have an RP grade in a previous project or thesis course may not stop out but must maintain continuous enrollment.
+The exception to this rule is that graduate students who have completed all degree requirements except their culminating experience and who either have an RP grade in a project or thesis course or will be taking comprehensive exams may not stop out but must maintain continuous enrollment.
 They can do so by taking a 1-unit special session course designed for this purpose.
-Consult your department website or this catalog under the appropriate academic program to determine the course to take for your program.
+Students should consult their department website or this catalog under the appropriate academic program to determine the course to take.
 Also consult the section in this catalog entitled Thesis and Project Work - RP Status - Graduate.
+At this stage of the graduate student career, leaves of absence other than medical or military will rarely be permitted.